Submitted by New Media Rights last modified Wed, 05/31/2023 - 11:14am

 This page explains New Media Rights' intake process, including the types of cases we prioritize, as well as which clients are entitled to pro bono or reduced fee services.
+You can go to our Legal Services page to learn more about the many types of legal services we provide.

-Individuals and organizations submit an issue through our online complaint form.
+Individuals and organizations submit an issue through our online contact form.
 NMR then evaluates the request for assistance on two levels A) Is it within our expertise, and B) does the client qualify for free services.

 A. To see if the work is within our expertise.
 We focus on copyright, trademark, online publishing, other internet, media, and intellectual property (not patent) related legal matters (Information about the types of cases we handle and the services we provide).
 If you need help with matters related to patent law or the law of a state other than California you may want to check out our law school IP and entrepreneurship clinics list to find a law clinic in your state.